A Corroborative Approach to Verification and Validation of Human--Robot Teams: Discussion

-Our process has confidently demonstrated that the system satisfies \textbf{Req.\ 1b}, but not the more stringent version, \textbf{Req.\ 1a}.
-Based on the insights gained during the verification process, several design recommendations could be made to improve the handover success rate and to satisfy other requirements.
-The sensing process could be made more robust to sudden changes in the human motion, or to reduce the number of handover failures due to sensing errors, through mechanisms such as ``debouncing'' for the sensor readings.
+Corroborative V\&V has demonstrated that (i) the system satisfies \textbf{Req.\ 1b}, and (ii) the more stringent version, \textbf{Req.\ 1a}, is not satisfied, to a greater degree than if the individual V\&V techniques were used without corroboration.
+Based on the insights gained during the V\&V process, several design recommendations could be made to improve the handover success rate and to satisfy other requirements.
+The sensing process could be made more robust to sudden changes in the human motion, or to reduce the number of handover failures due to sensing errors through mechanisms such as ``debouncing'' for the sensor readings.
+(Debouncing prevents a single event from creating multiple sensor signals.)
 Adjustments to the robot's hardware or motion planning strategy may improve the gripper failure rate.
 A speed limit needs to be introduced when the robot is reset, to avoid dangerous unintended collisions.
 Also, as uncontrollable faults can be encountered during execution, we could instrument our code to perform diagnostics and fault recovery strategies.